mdpnp/hello-openice/README.md

 --------------

-You can provide simulated data to this receiver program by downloading and running our distribution of OpenICE 'demo-apps' from our [SourceForge Project](https://sourceforge.net/projects/mdpnp/files/Interoperability%20Lab/).
+You can provide simulated data to this receiver program by downloading and running our distribution of OpenICE from our [SourceForge Project](https://sourceforge.net/projects/mdpnp/files/Interoperability%20Lab/).
 Please ensure that the version of the distribution matches the version referenced in this project's build.gradle configuration.
 If you have questions you can reach the team at [community.openice.info](http://community.openice.info).